Abies grandis: Timber

 The lumber is non-resinous and fine textured.

 In the North American logging industry, the grand fir is often referred to as "hem fir", with hem fir being a number of species with interchangeable types of wood (specifically the California red fir, noble fir, Pacific silver fir, white fir, and western hemlock).
 Grand fir is often shipped along with these other species.
-It can also referred to as "white fir" lumber, an umbrella term also referring to Abies amabilis, Abies concolor, and Abies magnifica.
+It can also referred to as "white fir" lumber, an umbrella term also referring to Abies amabilis (Pacific silver fir), Abies concolor (White fir), and Abies magnifica (Red fir).

 Lumber from the grand fir is considered a softwood.
 As such, it is used for paper making, packing crates, and construction.
 Hem fir is frequently used for framing, and is able to meet the building code span requirements of numerous construction projects.

 As a hem fir, the trunk of the grand fir is considered slightly below the "Douglas fir-larch" species combination in strength, and stronger than the "Douglas fir-South" and "spruce-pine-fir (South)" species combos (both umbrella terms for a number of species with similar wood).
 Because it is nearly as strong as Douglas fir-larch, it often meets the structural load-bearing requirements for framing in residential, light commercial, and heavy construction.
 Excluding Douglas fir-larch, hem fir's modulus of elasticity value as a stiffness factor in floor systems (denoted as MOE or E) is stronger than all other western species combinations.
 Hem fir is preferred by many builders because of its ability to hold and not be split by nails and screws, and its low propensity for splintering when sawed.